When: Mondays, March 28, 2022; April 11, 2022; April 25, 2022; and May 16, 2022; 12-3:15 ET

 Emotionally Focused Family Therapy (EFFT) is an attachment-based approach that combines both systemic and experiential interventions to restore family relationships and strengthen their resilience.
 A primary goal of EFFT is to reduce problematic behavior by creating new patterns of emotional accessibility and responsiveness that offer a secure base for children to develop and families to thrive.
 EFFT provides a practical approach to engaging families at an emotional level.
 Accessing, processing, and connecting family members through the power of emotional experience promotes healing and fosters a family’s resilience to the everyday and unexpected challenges of life.

 This advanced training builds on previous EFFT training providing further training on the six core competencies of EFFT practice.
-Participants focus on key change events in EFFT and therapist practices used to promote parental openness and child vulnerability.
-The training provides direction in transforming parental intention into more effective engagement of caregiving and engaging attachment responses within the family system.
-Specific strategies are reviewed for working through relational blocks and re-engaging attachment related-needs across the family.
+Participants focused on key change events in EFFT and therapist practices used to promote parental openness and child vulnerability.
+The training provided direction in transforming parental intention into more effective engagement of caregiving and engaging attachment responses within the family system.
+Specific strategies were reviewed for working through relational blocks and re-engaging attachment related-needs across the family.
 This training follows an intensive focus on key elements in the EFT process applied to family relationships.
-Demonstration and practice exercises provide participants opportunities to deepen their EFT skills in intervening with family relationships broadening their understanding of emotion and attachment in family life and strengthening the bonds they share.
+Demonstration and practice exercises provided participants opportunities to deepen their EFT skills in intervening with family relationships broadening their understanding of emotion and attachment in family life and strengthening the bonds they share.

-- Assess for 2 features of safety, as well as 2 ways to determine appropriate and relevant family members for treatment.
+- Assess for 1 central feature of safety, as well as 2 ways to determine appropriate and relevant family members for treatment.

 - Structure 2 meaningful enactments within a family context.